Dianakariuki/PYTHON-AND-DJANGO-RECAP/README.md

 Python has a set of built-in methods that you can use on lists.

 Method	Description
-append()	Adds an element at the end of the list clear()	Removes all the elements from the list copy()	Returns a copy of the list count()	Returns the number of elements with the specified value extend()	Add the elements of a list (or any iterable), to the end of the current list index()	Returns the index of the first element with the specified value insert()	Adds an element at the specified position pop()	Removes the element at the specified position remove()	Removes the item with the specified value reverse()	Reverses the order of the list sort()	Sorts the list
+ “*”append()	Adds an element at the end of the list “*”clear()	Removes all the elements from the list “*”copy()	Returns a copy of the list
+ “*”count()	Returns the number of elements with the specified value “*”extend()	Add the elements of a list (or any iterable), to the end of the current list “*”index()	Returns the index of the first element with the specified value “*”insert()	Adds an element at the specified position “*”pop()	Removes the element at the specified position “*”remove()	Removes the item with the specified value “*”reverse()	Reverses the order of the list
+ “*”sort()	Sorts the list

 ## Tuple Methods
 Python has two built-in methods that you can use on tuples.